SparkSeeker-AU/1-AssessmentBrainstorming/README.md

 ## First Step - Marketing Journey to China

-We are providing you obligation free, free-of-charge initial consultantion and stage review service.
+We are providing businesses that take on the China journey with obligation free, free-of-charge initial consultantion and stage review services.
 In order to be more productive in our first meeting, we recommend you to prepare the following information:

 * Details or demos of your products and services